Towards Deploying VLA without Fine-Tuning: Plug-and-Play Inference-Time VLA Policy Steering via Embodied Evolutionary Diffusion: Experiments

-\textbf{2) How does VLA-Pilot compare to state-of-the-art policy steering methods?} We compare VLA-Pilot with V-GPS and FOREWARN by integrating different steering methods with DiVLA.
-In the ID setting, VLA-Pilot outperforms both baselines in terms of average MSR and SOA (see Table~\ref{tab1}).
-Notably, the performance gap between our method and the two baselines is minimal on simple tasks (e.g., Mug Handling, Bag Handling).
-However, on challenging tasks like Bimanual Bussing and Zippering, VLA-Pilot significantly outperforms both baselines.
-We attribute this advantage to the proposed Evolutionary Diffusion.
+\textbf{VLA-Pilot Outperforms Steering Baselines.} We compare VLA-Pilot against V-GPS and FOREWARN by integrating each with DiVLA.
+As shown in Table~\ref{tab1}, VLA-Pilot achieves higher average MSR and SOA across tasks.
+On simple tasks (e.g., Mug Handling, Bag Handling), all methods perform similarly.
+However, VLA-Pilot shows clear advantages on complex tasks (e.g., Bimanual Bussing, Zippering).
+We attribute this advantage to the proposed evolutionary strategy.
 In simple tasks, pre-trained VLA polices typically generate candidates that already include feasible behaviors (e.g., approaching the mug handle or bag corner), making static ranking and selection sufficient.
 In contrast, complex tasks demand fine-grained coordination, where initial candidates often lack viable execution patterns.
 Baseline methods that rely solely on post-ranking and selection frequently fail under such settings (Figure \ref{fig6}(a)).
 Even increasing the number of proposals does not guarantee the inclusion of feasible actions (Figure \ref{fig6} (b)).
 VLA-Pilot addresses this limitation by employing Evolutionary Diffusion to evolve elite action proposals toward a target distribution with higher feasibility and task alignment (Figure \ref{fig6}(c)).
 This enables VLA-Pilot to achieve performance comparable to fine-tuned policies (Figure \ref{fig6}(d)).
-Moreover, when the initial steering is inaccurate or leads to failure, VLA-Pilot can iteratively optimize action generation to progressively correct policy outputs.
-For instance, in the Bimanual Zippering task, it refines actions across iterations to identify a suitable pose for grasping the zipper tab.
-This closed-loop refinement mechanism is a critical factor contributing to VLA-Pilot’s superior performance in complex manipulation tasks.
-Under the OOD setting, VLA-Pilot maintains strong performance, achieving an average MSR of 0.50 (see Table~\ref{tab2}).
-In contrast, V-GPS and FOREWARN degrade considerably, with average MSR of 0.12 and 0.19.
-We attribute the strong generalization ability of VLA-Pilot to its use of MLLM for open-world steering objective reasoning.
-While FOREWARN also employs VLM as a verifier, it depends on dataset-specific fine-tuning for action scoring, which limits its adaptability to unseen tasks.
+Under OOD settings, VLA-Pilot maintains strong performance with an average MSR of 0.50 (Table~\ref{tab2}), while V-GPS and FOREWARN drop to 0.12 and 0.19, respectively.
+This generalization capability stems from the use of MLLMs for open-world objective reasoning, in contrast to the dataset-specific verifiers used by baselines.